The Cosmic Photo Challenge: Symmetry.

 Cosmic Photo prompt.

-Have a great weekend, see you all soon.
+Have a great weekend, see you all on the other side.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.